 It includes five modules that provide the information needed to begin practicing these skills.
-These modules cover the intro to data and data preparation, how to think and communicate with data, and an introduction to databases.
-After taking this course, learners will be ready to analyze data sets and help others do the same.
+These modules cover an intro to data and data preparation, how to think and communicate with data, and an introduction to databases.
+After taking this course, learners will be ready to analyze datasets and help others do the same.

 Those interested can contact Kubicle for details about what certificates are available upon completion.

 Data Literacy Project was launched by the data analytics platform Qlik with other founding partners that include Accenture, Cognizant, Experian, Pluralsight, the Chartered Institute of Marketing and Data to the People.

 This partnership aims to create the world’s most extensive library of resource-based learning for data literacy.
 In addition, the company offers a variety of interactive courses to help individuals gain skills in areas such as data visualization, analytical techniques, advanced analytics and big data.

 This self-paced course collection covers topics in data analytics, data literacy culture, data storytelling, and distributions and aggregations.
 While most of the courses are free, the data fluency course costs $250 per seat, and learners can receive a certificate upon completion.